Nearest neighbor empirical processes: Weak convergence under bracketing entropy

-\textbf{Discussion of the entropy condition.} Condition \eqref{def:brack_cond} bears resemblance with the usual bracketing entropy condition useful to derive the weak convergence of the standard empirical process and expressed for instance in \citep[Theorem 2.11.23]{wellner1996} (see also Theorem \ref{vdvw_weakcv} in the Appendix).
-One difference is that the measure involved in \eqref{def:brack_cond} is the conditional measure $\mu_x$ instead of the common underlying probability measure (denoted by $P$ in the aforementioned reference).
-Another difference is that our integrability condition must hold uniformly over the set of measures $\{\mu_{x,u} \, :\, |u|\leq \delta\}$ neighborhing the measure $ \mu_x$.
+\textbf{Discussion of the entropy condition.} {Condition \eqref{def:brack_cond} bears resemblance with the usual bracketing entropy condition useful to derive the weak convergence of the standard empirical process, expressed for instance in Theorem \ref{vdvw_weakcv}.
+One difference is that the measure involved in \eqref{def:brack_cond} is the conditional measure $\mu_x$ instead of the common underlying probability measure (denoted by $P$ in the aforementioned theorem).
+Another difference is that our integrability condition must hold uniformly in $Q$ belonging to the set of measures $\{\mu_{x,u} \, :\, |u|\leq \delta\}$ neighborhing the measure $ \mu_x$. {This might seem restrictive at first glance.
+However, for many classes of interest, e.g., class of cells $\mathcal I$ as well as the class of Euclidean balls, both introduced in Section \ref{sec:def} (see also Chapter 2.7 in \cite{wellner1996} for more examples), upper bounds on the associated bracketing numbers are independent from the underlying probability measure.
+As a consequence, \eqref{def:brack_cond} can be obtained without involving additional assumptions on the set of measures $\{\mu_{x,u} \, :\, |u|\leq \delta\}$.} } Another way to obtain \eqref{def:brack_cond} is given in the next proposition.
+It requires the existence of a dominating measure for which a standard bracketing entropy condition is satisfied.

-The aim is now to provide a mild sufficient condition ensuring \eqref{def:brack_cond}.
-Our sufficient condition requires the existence of a probability measure $\mu$ that dominates the measures $\mu_{x,u}$, $|u|\leq \delta$.
-More precisely, we require the existence of a constant $\beta \geq 1$ such that for all $|u|\leq \delta $ and $A\in \mathcal S$

-In addition, a standard bracketing entropy condition must be satisfied for $\mu$.
-That is, for any positive sequence $(\delta_n)_{n\geq 1} $ going to $0$, it holds

-where $ G$ is an envelope for $\mathcal G$ such that $\| G \| _ {L_2(\mu)}\in (0,\infty)$.
-The previous integrability condition is what is usually required to ensure weak convergence of the standard empirical process with underlying measure $\mu$ \citep[Theorem 2.11.23]{wellner1996} (see also Theorem \ref{vdvw_weakcv} in the Appendix).
-We can now express formally the set of sufficient conditions allowing us to retrieve the uniform bracketing condition \eqref{def:brack_cond} used in Theorem \ref{weakcv:kNN}.
 The proof of the next proposition is deferred to the end of the Appendix, Section \ref{app:prop_suffisient_cond}.